Southlake Mall (Indiana)

 Southlake Mall is a shopping mall in Hobart, Indiana that is marketed as being in Merrillville, Indiana, due primarily to being served by the 46410 postal Zip Code.
 The tract of land on which it sits was annexed by the city of Hobart from unincorporated Ross Township in 1993.
 It lies in the Chicago metropolitan area.
 Southlake Mall is the only enclosed super regional mall in Northwest Indiana, as well as one of largest in the state overall along with Castleton Square in Indianapolis and Glenbrook Square in Fort Wayne.
-The mall's anchor stores are Kohl's, JCPenney, Macy's, H&M, and Forever 21.
-There are three vacant anchors stores that were once Dick's Sporting Goods, Carson Pirie Scott, and Sears.
+The mall's anchor stores are Kohl's, JCPenney, Macy's, and H&M. There are three vacant anchors stores that were once Dick's Sporting Goods, Carson Pirie Scott, Sears, and Forever 21.
 The Macy's store was an L. S. Ayres store prior to September 9, 2006.
 The mall first opened with only two anchor stores – JCPenney and Sears – and the north and south anchor wings were added later.
 The former Carson's had housed the cafeteria-style "The Garden Restaurant" by the entrance near the security garage on the south side of the mall from 1975 to 1989.

 History

 Richard E. Jacobs's Jacobs Visconsi Jacobs group built the mall in 1974.
 The company put it up for sale in 1999, but it was not purchased until 2002 by The Westfield Group, who renamed it Westfield Shoppingtown Southlake, and again to Westfield Southlake.

 On March 12, 1993, a 2-level Kohl's officially opened nearby in the mall's parking lot.
 Target Greatland opened east of Sears on October 6, 1993.
+A year later in 1994, Gander Mountain opened on the southwest side of the mall.
+The Home Depot then opened in the east corner of the parking lot on July 27, 1995.

 Westfield Southlake underwent a significant expansion in 2006 that added Dick's Sporting Goods and a Borders bookstore, as well as several structures in the mall's outlot areas, including a 12-screen AMC theater, a Fifth Third Bank branch, Chipotle Mexican Grill, Potbelly Sandwich Works, Red Robin, and Buffalo Wild Wings.

-In July 2011, Borders Group announced it would be closing all of its stores by the end of September due to Chapter 7 Bankruptcy liquidation, including the Southlake Mall location.
+In July 2011, Borders announced it would be closing all of its stores by the end of September due to Chapter 7 Bankruptcy liquidation, including the Southlake Mall location.
 After Borders was closed, it became Books-A-Million.

 Cooper's Hawk Winery & Restaurants opened in August 2012.

 On November 10, 2012, a group of teens ranging from age 14 to 16 were arrested after an altercation with another group of teens.
 One of the teens shot a 7.62×25mm Tokarev into the ceiling, which caused the gun to jam.
 The mall was shut down after the shooting and resumed business on November 11, 2012.